husnain-ce/python-packet-sniffer/README.md

     or either client wants to add some extra features than we can easily add the funcationalt and extend features.

-    Make decision is funcation avalaible in Program so here cap the packet decision is performing.
+    Make decision is function avalaible in Program so here cap the packet decision is performing.

 ## Installation

 Python3.0 version on linux Os

-    There is no external library is required, becuase in project the socket lib that is core of networking we can monitor traffic via this
+    There is no external library is required

     - sudo python3 packet_sniffer.py